blocknetdx/documentation/docs/service-nodes/setup.md

 	- 16 GB RAM

 	The storage space requirements for a Hydra node are a bit more demanding.
-The Ethereum (ETH) full archival node, which is the SPV wallet needed to run a *Hydra* Service Node, occupies about 8TB of space as of this writing (July 17, 2021).
+The Go-Ethereum (GETH) full archival node, which is the SPV wallet needed to run a *Hydra* Service Node, occupies about 8TB of space as of this writing (July 17, 2021).
 Furthermore, it is growing by 3TB per year.
 (Its current size can be found